Tabpage

 :+tabmove " move the tab page to the right

-:0tabmove " move the tab page to the beginning of the tab
+:0tabmove " move the tab page to the first

 :tabmove 0 " as above